-- 1. Inspect all evaporative emission control system hoses and connections.
-Make sure all connections are tightly connected. - 2.
-The canister (1) is located under the right-hand V-cover.
-Make sure it is securely installed to the mounting bracket.

-3. Inspect connections at the evaporative emissions canister to be sure they are secure.
-The vent line coming from the tank should be connected to the port marked "TANK," the purge line should be connected to the port marked "PURGE," and the Atmospheric vent line should be connected to the port marked "AIR."
+- Inspect all evaporative emission control system hoses and connections.
+Make sure all connections are tight and locked. - 2.
+The canister 1 is located under the rear fender.
+Make sure it is securely fastened to the mounting bracket. - Inspect connections at the evaporative emissions canister to be sure they are secure.
+The vent line coming from the tank should be connected to the black port.
+The purge line should be connected to the gray or natural-colored port.